peytoncordero/DRI25/command-line.md

 OK, now you've got a projects folder!

 In this case ‘projects’ is the name of the folder, but it could be called any name we wanted.
-For example, if we use $ mkdir bananas, then the directory would be ‘bananas’
+For example, if we use `$ mkdir bananas`, then the directory would be ‘bananas’

 When you work on your computer and create folders, they should be visible on your graphical desktop too.